mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/MAMP-Viewer/index.md

 At this time the MAMP Viewer does not support  Magento  installations.

 #### How do  I refresh  my  list of  hosts?
-Pull down on  your iOS device to refresh your hosts.
+Pull down on  your iOS device screen to refresh your hosts.

 #### Can I use  Wordpress Multisite?
 At this time  the MAMP Viewer does not support  Wordpress multisite.